 - Replace the suit every 10 years (this is common for firefighter’s turnout gear and is a good idea).

 - Replace the face shield every 5 years.
 If the face shield becomes badly scratched or discolored, replace it immediately.

-- Develop a procedure to evaluate garments for flame resistance if they are laundered frequently (typically this does not occur with flash suits, but it does with uniforms).
-Some companies pull random garments from their uniforms and have them destructively flame tested to assure washing procedures are properly being followed.
-This is typically done as part of an arc flash garment audit (like those done by ArcWear Testing Lab) and can be built into your uniform company’s procedure.
-It is only necessary in companies which have unusual contaminants like oils and heavy metals which may require special cleaning techniques.
+- Develop a procedure to evaluate garments for flame resistance if they are laundered frequently.
+Typically this does not occur with flash suits, but it does with uniforms.
+Some companies pull random garments from their uniforms and have them destructively flame-tested to assure washing procedures are being properly followed.
+This is typically done as part of an arc flash garment audit (like those done by ArcWear) and can be built into your company’s uniform care procedure.
+It is necessary only in companies which have unusual contaminants like oils and heavy metals.
+Those may require special cleaning techniques.

-We have seen no garment failures which resulted in worker injury, but laundering and proper care assure this will always be the case.
+We have seen no garment failures which resulted in worker injury.
+Laundering and proper care assure this will always be the case.